Prerelease:Sonic the Hedgehog (Genesis)/1990 Tokyo Toy Show

 This is a sub-page of Prerelease:Sonic the Hedgehog (Genesis).

 The debut of Sonic the Hedgehog occurred at the Tokyo Toy Show in June 1990, a full year before its eventual release.
-Only about a dozen low-quality screenshots remain of this obscure build, with most context derived from vintage magazine coverage and developer interviews.
+Only screenshots and off-screen photos remain of this build, with most context derived from vintage magazine coverage and developer interviews.

 History